West Coast Fever

 West Coast Fever is a professional Australian netball team based in Perth, Western Australia.
 Since 2017 they have played in the Suncorp Super Netball competition.
 Between 2008 and 2016, they competed in the ANZ Championship.
 Between 1997 and 2007, as the Perth Orioles, they competed in the Commonwealth Bank Trophy league.

 During the ANZ Championship era, the Fever were the only Australian team not to win a title, play in a grand final or feature in a finals series.
 However, during the Super Netball era they emerged as challengers.
 They were grand finalists in both 2018 and 2020, and eventually claimed their first premiership in 2022.
 They also made the grand final in 2025 after winning the minor premiership for the first time in club history.

-Perth Orioles (1997-2007)

-Between 1997 and 2007, Perth Orioles represented Netball Western Australia in the Commonwealth Bank Trophy.
-In 2008, when the Commonwealth Bank Trophy was replaced by the ANZ Championship, the Perth Orioles were rebranded as West Coast Fever.
+History

 ANZ Championship (2008-2016)

 Between 2008 and 2016, West Coast Fever played in the ANZ Championship.
 Fever's best performance in the ANZ Championship came in 2015 when they won nine games and finished third in the Australian Conference.